-Tessy Jacob is a member of the Missionary Sisters Servants of the Holy Spirit (SSpS).
+Tessy Jacob is a member of the Missionary Sisters Servants of the Holy Spirit.
 She is Indian in nationality, with an interest in evangelization through mass media.
-Her work/ministry experience has been as a freelance reporter in print media, including TV and film experience.
-Presently she is the joint secretary of the Indian Catholic press Association (ICPA) and serves as the communication coordinator of her home province.
+She is the joint secretary of the Indian Catholic Press Association and serves as the communication coordinator of her home province.
+Currently she is pursuing her doctoral research studies in media and communication from Xavier University, Bhubaneswar.

 A sister may be in charge of the kitchen, or a farm, or secretarial work, or in charge of a house, or even just praying for others: Even then, essentially all are missionaries.